 My next chance at a website build came in the summer of 2017, when my husbabe (because he is a husband and a Certified Babe) and I took a month-long cross-country road trip in his Jetta.
 We camped in National Parks, hiked and climbed outside all day, became instantly obsessed with #vanlife and decided we needed a van, needed to travel, and needed a bomb website to showcase our adventures.
 I hadn’t loved Wordpress enough to use it again (it started to feel slow and clunky and unnecessarily complicated), so I asked around for platform recommendations.

 I was turned onto Squarespace.
 I fell in love.
-And like any good relationship, we’ve continued to grow and learn together over the years (without having to fight over stealing the covers or who’s going to take the trash out, so it’s pretty ideal).
+And like any good relationship, we’ve continued to grow and learn together over the years (without the usual relationship downfalls, like arguing over who’s going to take the trash out, so it’s pretty ideal).

 From there, I became almost entirely self-taught: I experimented with my own site, played around with templates, pressed buttons to see what they'd do, read articles, watched webinars, invested in online workshops and courses, downloaded e-books and reached out to other web designers I found (and, let's be real, stalked).
-I offered my services to friends and family for practice and built, redesigned and managed a few more sites.
-I discovered the two-week website process, and I loved it even more.
-Plus I could do it from anywhere (huge perk for my very real travel addiction/inability to stay still), so at the end of 2018, I put in my notice at my full-time gig, built this site and here we are!
+I offered my services to friends and family for practice and ran it as a side hustle along with my full-time job.
+I discovered the two-week website process and instantly knew it was for me.
+Plus I could do it from anywhere (huge perk for my travel addiction/inability to stay still), so at the end of 2018, I put in my notice at my full-time gig and here we are!

 Let’s Get Personal

 On a less technical level, I enjoy spending my time outdoors with my husbabe (Nick) and our dog (Wade).
 I love plants but tend to kill them, so I branded my business with greenery and flowers instead.
 I get intensely excited about tattoos, doughnuts and the Sprinter van that I’m building out with the husbabe.
-There is nothing I love more than my home town of Asheville, NC, and despite all of my travels, I can’t see myself ever moving away for good.
+There is nothing I love more than my home town of Asheville, NC, and despite all of my travels, it will forever be my home base.
 Little moments that I treasure typically include sipping hot coffee on early mornings, sitting on kitchen counters talking to friends (usually in sweatpants drinking wine from a box), dabbling in a variety of art mediums, meeting other people who swear as much as I do, and impressing people with how much I know about Harry Potter trivia.